chrisdel101/react-graph-n-plot/README.md

 ## Usage

 Import the graph component and use it with props.
-Each object inside `plotSets` will create a separate line.
-To graph only a single set of points, add only a single object.
+Each object inside the `plotSets` object will create a separate line.
+To graph only a single set of points, have only a single object inside `plotSets`.

 ```jsx
 const plotSets = {